LeetLLM

 • •Tool Protocol Standards: MCP (Model Context Protocol)[3] standardizes how agents discover and invoke tools, making agent-tool integration more portable.

-These all build on the same foundation: an LLM, tools, and a loop.
-Once you understand the loop, the rest is architecture patterns on top.
+These advanced architectures might seem intimidating at first, but they all build on the exact same foundation: an LLM, a set of tools, and an iterative loop.
+Once you understand this core loop, the rest is simply arranging these basic building blocks into different configurations.

 Ready to go deeper?
 LeetLLM's agents section covers the full spectrum: ReAct and Plan-and-Execute architectures, Function Calling and Tool Use, Failure States and Recovery, Multi-Agent DAGs, and Human-in-the-Loop design.
 Start with our free articles and unlock the full curriculum when you're ready.